 Active Directory persistence through userAccountControl manipulation I’ve been doing some research on group Managed Service Accounts (gMSAs) recently and reading the MS-SAMR protocol specification for some information.
 I happened to stumble across some interesting information in the userAccountControl section which made us drop what we were doing to test it: Effectively, when the UF_SERVER_TRUST_ACCOUNT bit is set […]

-What is it?
-Kerberos is an authentication protocol enabling systems and users to prove their identity through a trusted third-party.
+Kerberos Explained Kerberos is an authentication protocol enabling systems and users to prove their identity through a trusted third-party.
 The protocol was initially developed at the Massachusetts Institute of Technology (MIT) as part of a larger project called Project Athena.
 Project Athena was a joint initiative of MIT, Digital Equipment Corporation, and IBM to build a distributed computing environment for educational use.
 The protocol centers around tickets.
-Tickets are issued by the trusted third-party and utilize symmetric […]
+Tickets are issued by the trusted third-party and utilize symmetric encryption […]

 What is it?
 SigRed, CVE-2020-1350, is a remote code execution vulnerability in the Microsoft Windows DNS server that was publicly disclosed on July 14, 2020, by Israeli cybersecurity firm Check Point.
 When a DNS server receives a query for a domain it isn’t responsible (authoritative) for it asks a DNS server further up the hierarchy which DNS […]

-In this post, I will continue the series for how to do a service account clean up in Active Directory by going into details of common locations in a Windows OS that can be used to configure service accounts as well as then showing how to collect these using PowerShell to enable an easy collection […]
+In this post (a continuation from part 1), I will continue the series for how to do a service account clean up in Active Directory by going into details of common locations in a Windows OS that can be used to configure service accounts as well as then showing how to collect these using PowerShell […]

 What is a Service Account?
 In this blog post, I won’t go too much into the details of service accounts but will class a service account as a user, Managed Service Account or a Group Managed Service Account which is used to run a process whether it be a Service, Task, IIS App Pools or […]